What’s Really Going On in Our Minds When We’re Overthinking?

 Beneath all these thoughts, your body’s alarm system is often switched on.
 The fight-flight-freeze response keeps you hyper-alert, as if something dangerous is happening right now, even when you’re safe.

-Contact Dr. Waldron to schedule a complementary 20-minute consultation to explore options for treating social anxiety, imposter syndrome, or to heal from trauma that’s driving patterns of overthinking.
-Dr. Waldron offer EMDR, ketamine assisted psychotherapy, art therapy, and traditional forms of therapy in San Francisco, CA, Marin county (Corte Madera), CA, and online throughout CA, NC, and FL.
+Contact Dr. Waldron to schedule a complementary 20-minute consultation to explore options for managing social anxiety, imposter syndrome, or to heal from trauma that’s driving patterns of overthinking.
+Dr. Waldron offers EMDR therapy, ketamine assisted psychotherapy, art therapy, and traditional forms of relational therapy in San Francisco, CA, Corte Madera (Marin county) CA, and online throughout CA, NC, and FL.

 Next